tinuzz/gpx-tools/README.md

 a file for a given date already exists, it merges the result into the existing file.

-For example, if you have a GPX file, that contains tracks from several dates (the date for a track is taken from the &lt;time&gt; tag from the first &lt;trkpt&gt; in the track), for example 2, 3 and 4 January 2014.
+For example, consider a GPX file, that contains tracks from several dates (the date for a track is taken from the &lt;time&gt; tag from the first &lt;trkpt&gt; in the track), let's say 2, 3 and 4 January 2014.
 Running 'gpx-split' on the file will give you the following new files:

 * 2014-01-02-000.gpx